Lithium (medication): Monitoring

-1.73m2 require further evaluation, including a urinalysis for haematuria, proteinuria, a review of their medical history with attention paid to cardiovascular, urological and medication history, and blood pressure control and management.
-Overt proteinuria should be further quantified with a urine protein to creatinine ratio.
+1.73m2 require further evaluation, including a urinalysis for haematuria, and proteinuria, a review of their medical history with attention paid to cardiovascular, urological, and medication history, and blood pressure control and management.
+Overt proteinuria should be further quantified with a urine protein-to-creatinine ratio.

 Discontinuation

-For patients who have achieved long term remission, it is recommended to discontinue lithium gradually and in a controlled fashion.
+For patients who have achieved long-term remission, it is recommended to discontinue lithium gradually and in a controlled fashion.

+In patients stopping the medication, discontinuation symptoms including irritability or restlessness, and somatic symptoms like vertigo, dizziness, or lightheadedness may occur.
+Symptoms occur within the first week and are generally mild and self-limiting within weeks.

-Cluster headaches, migraine and hypnic headache
+Cluster headaches, migraine, and hypnic headache

-Studies testing prophylactic use of lithium in cluster headaches (when compared to verapamil), migraine attacks and hypnic headache indicate good efficacy.
+Studies testing prophylactic use of lithium in cluster headaches (when compared to verapamil), migraine attacks, and hypnic headache indicate good efficacy.